vk1cd314/vk1cd314.github.io/content/problems/festival-of-sticks.md

 s_t = s_{t-1} + s_{t-2}
 $$

 for as long as the new value stays within $[l, r]$.
-Because we always pick the minimum legal value, this sequence is the slowest-growing valid one—exactly what we want for maximising length.
+Because we always pick the minimum legal value, this sequence is the slowest-growing valid one, exactly what we want for maximising length.
 Let $k$ be the final index with $s_k \le r$; that $k$ is our answer.

 ### Why this is optimal